Skip to content

 AKA Pumpkin Chocolate Chip Bars

-If you were only going to make one more pumpkin recipe this fall, THIS would be the recipe I tell you to make.
+If you were only going to make one more pumpkin recipe this fall, THIS would be the blondie recipe I would tell you to make.
 Seriously.
 I could NOT stop eating them.
-And the ingredients may already be on my shopping list so I can make them again. :)
+And the ingredients may already be on my shopping list so I can make them again.

 Recipe Ingredients

-These pumpkin blondies aren’t exactly traditional (I make mine with granulated sugar instead of brown), but they taste so good it won’t matter one bit.
+These pumpkin blondies are not exactly traditional.
+I make mine with granulated sugar instead of brown, but they taste so good it will not matter one bit.
+Mix together these pantry staple ingredients for an easy dessert.
+It is the perfect combination!

 Find the full printable recipe with specific measurements below.